Parallel Virtual File System: PVFS2

 In 1999 Ligon proposed the development of a new version of PVFS initially dubbed PVFS2000 and later PVFS2.
 The design was initially developed by Ligon, Ross, and Phil Carns.
 Ross completed his PhD in 2000 and moved to Argonne National Laboratory and the design and implementation was carried out by Ligon, Carns, Dale Witchurch, and Harish Ramachandran at Clemson University, Ross, Neil Miller, and Rob Latham at Argonne National Laboratory, and Pete Wyckoff at Ohio Supercomputer Center.
 The new file system was released in 2003.
 The new design featured object servers, distributed metadata, views based on MPI, support for multiple network types, and a software architecture for easy experimentation and extensibility.

 PVFS version 1 was retired in 2005.
 PVFS version 2 is still supported by Clemson and Argonne.
-Carns completed his PhD in 2006 and joined Axicom, Inc. where PVFS was deployed on several thousand nodes for data mining.
+Carns completed his PhD in 2006 and joined Acxiom, Inc. where PVFS was deployed on several thousand nodes for data mining.
 In 2008 Carns moved to Argonne and continues to work on PVFS along with Ross, Latham, and Sam Lang.
 Brad Settlemyer developed a mirroring subsystem at Clemson, and later a detailed simulation of PVFS used for researching new developments.
 Settlemyer is now at Oak Ridge National Laboratory. in 2007 Argonne began porting PVFS for use on an IBM Blue Gene/P. In 2008 Clemson began developing extensions for supporting large directories of small files, security enhancements, and redundancy capabilities.
 As many of these goals conflicted with development for Blue Gene, a second branch of the CVS source tree was created and dubbed "Orange" and the original branch was dubbed "Blue."
 PVFS and OrangeFS track each other very closely, but represent two different groups of user requirements.
 Most patches and upgrades are applied to both branches.
 As of 2011 OrangeFS is the main development line.